amiel/amielmartin.com/source/_posts/2017-07-17-how-ember-data-loads-async-relationships-part-3.markdown

 ## 1. Update your API to include `data` or `links`

-Ok, this is kind of a cop-out.
 Really though, if you have control over the API, it might as well follow the [JSON:API spec for fetching relationships][].

-However, if you don't have the ability to change the API, or the way your data is structured just needs to load relationships without knowing a url ahead of time or based on user data, read on.
+What if you don't have the ability to change the API?
+What if your data is structured such that you need to load relationships a) without knowing a url ahead of time, or b) based on user data?
+Let's read on to find a solution!

 [JSON:API spec for fetching relationships]: http://jsonapi.org/format/#fetching-relationships